top of page

 Feet

 Aside from warmth and comfort, closures should not be overlooked.
 To some extent, this is down to riding style and personal taste.
-I love the boa system pictured on the Lake Booties below.
+I love the boa system pictured on the Lake Booties and below.
 The boa is a dial type thumbwheel that adjusts a metallic chord for optimal fit and easy removal-wearing gloves and even mid ride.
 Ratchet and buckle closures offer more security, especially on a fixed when you might be exerting a lot of force, especially uphill.

 At the other extreme, Velcro systems might seem a little low rent but are easily adjusted, don’t impair blood flow like laces can.
 Some say they’re also better suited to riders with collapsed arches.

 For the most part, standard cool-max weaves and run of the mill road/trail shoes are pretty much fine through to mid-November whereupon overshoes start becoming a regular sight.
 Cold, wet feet are a needless morale sapper, leading to illness and related misery.
-Winter specific road/mtb booties such as these Lake are perfect for when the temperatures dip to single and minus figures http://todayscyclist.co.uk/lake-mxz30-mens-winter-mtb-shoes-black.html
+Winter specific road/mtb booties such as these Lake are perfect for when the temperatures dip to single and minus figures http://todayscyclist.co.uk/lake-mxz30-mens-winter-mtb-shoes-black.html.

 Zippers are a weak-spot on cheaper models and look for beefy tags, since this makes getting them on/off a lot easier.
 Albeit a fashion faux pas, in emergencies, rolling plastic bags (with holes cut to accommodate cleats where appropriate) over shoes will work.